-Do you have a coach, athletic administrator, administrator, contest official, trainer, student athlete or anybody associated with interscholastic athletics who is deserving of the Spirit of Sport Award?
+Do you have a coach, athletic administrator, administrator, contest official, trainer, student athlete, or anyone associated with interscholastic athletics who is deserving of the Spirit of Sport Award?
 A deserving nominee exemplifies the ideals of the positive spirit of sport that represents the core mission of education-based athletics.

 NFHS Heart of the Arts Award

-Your nominee can be any student, adult, or group associated with the school’s performing arts that represent the core mission of education-based activities.
+Nominees can be any student, adult, or group associated with a school's performing arts program that represent the core mission of education-based activities.
 This award may be given in a plethora of performing art disciplines including Music, Speech, Debate, Theatre, Visual Arts, Dance, Cheer and other performing arts activities.

 NFHS Award of Excellence

 Award recipients may be decided using a process and criteria prescribed by each individual school.
 Recipients may be students, teachers, coaches, administrators, support staff, officials, parents, etc. The idea is to use the certificates as a positive recognition tool for people involved with your program who have demonstrated outstanding sportsmanship, citizenship, ethics, and integrity.

 Please use the press release to announce your school's recipients.
 Participation in this program is a simple and effective way to highlight some of the great people associated with Oregon high schools and the positive contributions they make.

 NFHS Award for Outstanding Service